ati-ia/yaskawa-ft-ethernet/README.md

 # yaskawa-ft-ethernet
 Resources for integrating data from ATI Ethernet-based Force/Torque sensors into Yaskawa robots.
 Compatible with Ethernet-Axia sensors and sensors using a Net Box.
-Contains a Smart Pendant YIP as well as a standalone MotoPlus Application and robot jobs.
+This repository contains a Smart Pendant YIP as well as a standalone MotoPlus Application and robot jobs.
+Not all files are needed for all installations.
 Refer to the Wiki to confirm which install files are compatible with your Yaskawa robot controller.

 # Resources for ATI F/T Sensors on Yaskawa Robots
 www.ati-ia.com/YaskawaFTSW